pisa-engine/pisa/test/docker/tutorial/instructions.md

 We should get the results in the TREC format.

 It is more useful to use the set of queries that come with the collection.
-We can use the `ir_datasets` tool that comes pre-installed in the Docker image.
-Notice that we use `awk` to convert the file format to a format understood by PISA.

-    ir_datasets export wikir/en1k/test queries \
-        | awk '{ print $1":"$2 }' \
-        > /data/wikir.queries

-We can now run these queries against the index.
+For convenience, a file in a format understood by PISA is available at `/input/wikir.queries`.
+We can run these queries against the index:

-    pisa query < /data/wikir.queries
+    pisa query < /input/wikir.queries

 TODO(<https://github.com/pisa-engine/pisa/issues/608>): trec_eval